kubemod/kubemod/README.md

 ### Note on idempotency

-Make sure your patch ModRules are idempotent &mdash; executing them multiple times against the same object should lead to no changes beyond the first execution.
+Make sure your patch ModRules are idempotent - executing them multiple times against the same object should lead to no changes beyond the first execution.

 This is important because Kubernetes will pass the same object through KubeMod every time its state changes.
 For example, when a `Deployment` resource is created, its `status` field changes multiple times after its creation.